 “I tell my clients at the outset that I’m a working Mum and that’s why I work for myself.
 My core hours are 9-3 and I’m available on email 3-5.
 I take on enough work to fill the hours I want to work.
 In school holidays it’s a bit trickier and I tend to pay for my daughter to go to a holiday club for one day and I go to a local play barn for one day and the rest of the week we go and do something fun in the morning and then I work at the dining table the rest of the day whilst she does crafts etc. I’ll then work for a few hours in the evening if necessary.

 I think it’s about honesty and balance.”

 “I feel for those juggling VA work with younger children.
 I’m a single parent with very little family support, so it has been very difficult over the years for lots of reasons.
-I worked part time when my boy was in private nursery, then for the last year before school (4-5), I went full time.
+I worked part-time when my boy was in a private nursery, then for the last year before school (4-5), I went full time.
 Once at school, I used childminders but some were more flexible than others!

 The cost has been immense, but it was the only way I could manage.

 Fate stepped in, and I was made redundant four years ago.
 I wish at that point I had stuck with my original plan of website development and venturing into VA work.
 Childcare-wise it was perfect though.
 My more recent employer was not as flexible child-friendly as he thinks he is, so I am relieved to be back in control of our time.

 My lad is 13 now, so it is a lot easier to juggle my day around his.
 He has been off sick the last couple of days, but I have still managed to work around him.
 The next few years are my last chance to be there for him and guide him into adulthood, so when I start getting VA work, I will make sure I don’t over commit, and that clients understand my availability.”